 Ah Bavaria!
 It’s beautiful, it’s German, and it’s about 5,000 miles away.
 Lucky for us, settlers brought Germany to Texas and named it Fredericksburg.

-One thing you can’t miss when visiting is the National Museum of the Pacific War.
-Believe it or not, the national museum commemorating the Pacific combat of WWII is in Fredericksburg.
-The museum has complete war machines, like a B-12 bomber, tanks, and a Japanese pygmy submarines.
+One thing you can’t miss when visiting is the National Museum of the Pacific War, which (believe it or not) is the national museum commemorating the Pacific combat of WWII…all the way out here in Fredericksburg.
+The museum has complete war machines, like a B-12 bomber, tanks and a Japanese pygmy submarines.
 Be sure to see the Japanese Garden of Peace that was donated to the museum by the Japanese as a sign of peace.